whaynes/STCW23/jekyll/assessments/Common/MFA-1M3B.md

 ### Condition

-{{ "In a graded practical exercise, given a simulated non-critical patient and assistance from a second rescuer," | markdownify }}
+In a graded practical exercise, given a simulated non-critical patient and assistance from a second rescuer,

 ### Performance requirement